Wenger rues 'worst possible' goal from Griezmann

-A dejected Arsene Wenger felt a more clinical Arsenal might have already booked a place in the Europa League final after a frustrating 1-1 semi-final first leg draw against Atletico Madrid.

-The visitors were reduced to 10 men at Emirates Stadium as Sime Vrsaljko astonishingly collected two bookings inside the opening 10 minutes.
+The visitor was reduced to 10 men at Emirates Stadium as Sime Vrsaljko astonishingly collected two bookings inside the opening 10 minutes.

 Alexandre Lacazette and Danny Welbeck both spurned chances to put Arsenal ahead before the break but the former made it seven goals in his past seven matches across all competitions with an expertly directed header from Jack Wilshere's 61st-minute cross.